6 Configuring emuR for ToBI annotations

 count(seglist_cv, labels)

-Perhaps more importantly, it is now possible to identify the different types of syllable structure.
-Recall that the MAS tier parses the Phoneme tier into syllables.
+More importantly, it is now possible to identify the different types of syllable structure.
+Recall that the MAS level parses the Phoneme level into syllables.

 syll <- query(alb2_DB, "MAS =~ .*")